Posted in Wrongful Death on October 12, 2016

 According to safety experts, human factos are responsible for 94 percent of accidents.
 Driverless cars may help to reach the goal by eliminating human error.
 The government said that it will offer $3 million each year over the next three years to groups that are working to reach zero fatalities.
 The director of the Governors Highway Safety Association said more action needs to be taken to address distracted driving and drowsy driving.
 Efforts have primarily focused on drunk driving and seat belt use.

-When a person dies in a fatal car crash that was caused by a driver’s negligence, the victim’s family may be left to struggle with unexpected expenses and losses in addition to their grief and pain.
+When a person dies in a fatal car accident that was caused by a driver’s negligence, the victim’s family may be left to struggle with unexpected expenses and losses in addition to their grief and pain.
 Families may be able to hold the driver accountable for his or her actions by filing a wrongful death lawsuit.
-A personal injury attorney may work to recover damages so that the family may receive just compensation for their economic and non-economic losses.
+A Glendale personal injury attorney may work to recover damages so that the family may receive just compensation for their economic and non-economic losses.
 The recoverable damages might include reasonable funeral and burial expenses, medical expenses for treatment prior to the victim’s death, lost expected future income, lost inheritance rights, loss of consortium, and pain and suffering.